 There’s no denying tulips make the Skagit Valley an incredible place to visit in the spring, but before the fields are glowing in purple, red, and pink, there’s a sea of yellow in Mount Vernon.
 In late winter, the Skagit Valley daffodils put on quite a show.

-It’s impossible to tell when the Skagit Valley daffodils will bloom every year, but we’ll use 2016 as an example: some of the daffodil fields were in full bloom by February 27th.
-My dad and I visited Mt.
-Vernon on March 4th, and I think our photographs speak for themselves.
+It’s impossible to tell when the Skagit Valley daffodils will bloom every year.
+But as an example, a few years ago some of the daffodil fields were in full bloom by February 27th.
+My dad and I didn’t make it to Mount Vernon until March 4th, and I think our photographs speak for themselves.
 The fields were looking awesome all dressed in yellow.

 NOTE: You can find out what daffodil fields are blooming right now in Mount Vernon with this handy bloom map from RoozenGaarde — the largest flower bulb grower in North America.
 There are apparently two different types of daffodils planted in Skagit Valley: Dutch Master and Tete a Tete.

 The best part about visiting the Skagit Valley daffodils: it’s absolutely free.
 You just need to make the hour+ trek from Seattle.
-We suggest swinging by RoozenGaarde first, and then venture around to find the best daffodil fields in the area (because they peak at different times).
+We suggest swinging by RoozenGaarde first, and then venture around to find the best daffodil fields in the area.
 There are a few parking lots, but you can also simply park on the side of the road.
 We advise following the ‘No Trespassing’ signs where they’re posted.

-When you’re checking out the Skagit Valley daffodils, keep your eyes peeled for snow geese.
-These huge white birds migrate to the area every winter.
+When you’re checking out the daffodils, keep your eyes peeled for snow geese.
+These huge white birds migrate to the Skagit Vallery every winter.
 I’m told they’re typically around from November to late March.
-If you’re really lucky, you can spot snow geese near the daffodil fields, which can make for awesome pictures.
+If you’re really lucky, you can spot snow geese near the daffodil fields, which make for awesome pictures.